DISCOVERING WHAT HE WAS BORN TO DO

 In addition, Carlos is preparing for his next challenge: Retrieve a record he once had; surpassing the -145 meter mark in Variable Weight (VW) at Bonaire 17-25 June, 2015.

 Since 2003, we have been conducting motivational talks both companies, exhibitions, educational institutions, clubs, among others.
 Through a multimedia presentation where the tools used by Carlos Coste and Challenge team in the Abyss for success are discussed.
-Cost has fought 9 world records, has achieved multiple Guinness World Records and has won a World Championship during his short career as a freediver.
-He proudly carried the flag of Venezuela to the depths of different seas, and putting our country in the lead sport diving or snorkelling.
+Coste has fought 9 world records, has achieved multiple Guinness World Records and has won a World Championship during his short career as a freediver.
+He proudly carried the flag of Venezuela to the depths of different seas and putting our country in the lead sports diving or snorkeling.

-In the talks Carlos Coste and / or Gaby Contreras, his manager, coordinator of the Abyss Challenge and Vice President of International Association for Development of Apnea, disclose what they have called the 5 keys to success, which is not rather than its methodology to meet goals, to face challenges and overcome obstacles through his experiences as an athlete and manager respectively.
+In the talks Carlos Coste and / or Gaby Contreras, his manager, coordinator of the Abyss Challenge, disclose what they have called the 5 keys to success, which is not rather than its methodology to meet goals, to face challenges and overcome obstacles through his experiences as an athlete and manager respectively.